Skip to content

 Water levels on Big Rideau Lake can change as much as three feet in a season, so shoals are a hazard, even in water that you think you know well.
 Each year the Big Rideau Lake Association (BRLA) installs more than 100 private shoal markers in Big Rideau Lake to ensure all boaters a safe trip through lake waters.
 The Upper Rideau Lake Association (URLA) also maintains several markers.

 These white, private hazard buoys identify invisible underwater dangers.
 They are are Coast-Guard approved, and can be found on the charts of the Rideau Canal system, identified as “Private”.
-But they are not “government” makers; they are placed and maintained by the members of the BRLA and URLA.
+But they are not “government” makers; they are placed and maintained by the members of the BRLA and URLA, and supported by donations from the community.

 All boaters should familiarize themselves with the location of the markers as they are sometimes difficult to see in rough weather.
 At night, please use special caution: reduce your speed, use a spotlight to locate the reflective markings, and proceed with caution.